intlify/h3/README.md

 You can detect locale with your custom logic from current `H3Event`.

-example for detecting locale from url query header:
+example for detecting locale from url query:

 ```ts
 import { defineI18nMiddleware, getQueryLocale } from '@intlify/h3'